olawlor/AK_ATV/README.md

 In Spring 2020 this was massively extended by Kim Fairbanks (graphics), Chris McClure (menus), Curtis Fortenberry (VR), and Jacob Guenther (time rewind).

-Funding has been provided by PacTrans, UTC Grant No:  DTRT13-G-UTC4O.

-## Unity Assets Included
+This work has been funded by the US Department of Transportation's Univerity Transportation Center program, Grant #DTRT13-G-UTC4O through the Pacific Northwest Regional University Transportation Center (PacTrans).

+## Download and Development
+This repo takes 1.8GB of network to clone, and 3.8GB of disk space.

 For ease of development, these versions of these Unity Assets are included.
 They're from the Unity Asset store:
 - Terrain Tools Sample Asset Pack, by Unity